jrouly/bikes/triumph/README.md

 The first thing I did was disassemble and clean all of the original components.
 The bars and headset were straightforward to tear down and clean (this was my first time rebuilding a headset).
-After some new grease, the fork turns like a dream.
+After some new grease, the steer tube turns like a dream.

 ### Bottom Bracket